-In addition to making recommendations as described in paragraph (2) above, the Independent Committee will make recommendations or provide advice to the Board of Directors in response to inquiries made by the Board on a voluntary basis, on such matters as: whether or not the Large-scale Purchase Rules should apply to a certain situation; whether or not the Large-scale Purchaser Derived Information is sufficient as Large-scale Purchase Information; whether or not an alternative proposal formulated by the Board is reasonable; and whether or not certain Countermeasures against a Large-scale Purchase contemplated by the Board are reasonable.
+In addition to making recommendations as described in paragraph (2) above, the Independent Committee will make recommendations or provide advice to the Board of Directors in response to inquiries made by the Board on a voluntary basis, on such matters as: whether or not the Large-scale Purchase Rules should apply to a certain situation; whether or not the Large-scale Purchaser Derived Information is sufficient as Large-scale Purchase Information; whether or not certain Countermeasures against a Large-scale Purchase contemplated by the Board are reasonable.
 The Board of Directors must also respect this advice of the Independent Committee to the maximum extent possible.